csmaxuebin/DP-gSpan/Readme.md

 - Specific allocations of the privacy budget were as follows: ε1 = 0.01ε, ε2 = 0.5ε, and ε3 = 0.49ε.
 - To address the randomness inherent in differential privacy protection algorithms, each experiment was performed 10 times, with the average of all results taken as the final outcome.

+# Java Files

+1. **Main.java**:
+   - This file serves as the main entry point of a Java application.
+It initializes and coordinates the execution of different modules or functionalities provided in the rest of the application.

+2. **AlgorithmZ.java**:
+   - Another algorithm implementation, distinct from AlgorithmD.
+This file contains methods and logic for a different set of operations or calculations, tailored to particular requirements or data types.

+3. **BottomKSketch.java**:
+   - Contains an implementation of a sketching algorithm that approximates the bottom 'k' elements in a dataset.
+It is typically used in scenarios where processing large datasets efficiently is required, focusing on elements with minimal values.

+4. **EdgeHandler.java**:
+   - Manages edge operations in graph data structures, including the addition and deletion of edges.
+This file is particularly useful in applications involving dynamic graph algorithms or real-time processing of graph-based data.

+5. **ReservoirSampling.java**:
+   - Implements the Reservoir Sampling algorithm, which is used to randomly select a sample of 'k' items from a stream of data of unknown size.
+It's useful in data streaming scenarios where memory efficiency is critical.

+6. **UniformHasher.java**:
+   - Implements hashing functionalities, utilizing a uniform hashing strategy to distribute input values evenly.
+This hasher could be employed in hash tables, load balancing algorithms, or for ensuring data distribution uniformity.

 #  Experimental Results